Dumbbell Shrug: Muscle Worked, Benefits, Variations

 1. Incline Dumbbell Shrug

-The Incline dumbbell shrug is a variation of trap dumbbell shrug exercises that strengthens the upper part of the trapezius and neck region and also helps to improve posture.
+The Incline dumbbell shrug is a variation of trap dumbbell shrug exercises that strengthen the upper part of the trapezius and neck region.

-This shrug variation will shift emphasis to the upper traps as well as the upper portion of the middle traps.
+This shrug variation will shift emphasis to the upper traps and the upper portion of the middle traps.

 Because your chest is pressed against the bench, it will be difficult to use momentum to drive the weight up.